 Approach.
-Of particular interest is identifying which sample events produced water-quality data that are R&R of predrilling conditions for relevant COPCs.
+Of particular interest is identifying which sampling events produced water-quality data that are R&R of predrilling conditions for relevant COPCs, although this evaluation looks at all classes of compounds (e.g., metals, VOCs, SVOCs, and HE and their degradation products) that could have been released at TA-16.
 Contaminant concentrations may be either increased (by geochemical reactions releasing constituents such as trace metals from the formation or by direct contamination with organic drilling-product constituents or their degradation products) or decreased (by sorption or precipitation reactions induced by drilling additives) by residual effects of borehole drilling and well construction.

-A list of relevant COPCs for groundwater downgradient of Consolidated Unit 16-021(c)-99 was developed based on those identified for different environmental media in the Phase III RFI (LANL 2003, 077965), as summarized in Appendix B of the CMS report for Consolidated Unit 16-021(c)-99 (LANL 2003, 077965).
+A list of the most relevant COPCs for groundwater downgradient of Consolidated Unit 16-021(c)-99 was developed based on those identified for different environmental media in the Phase III RFI (LANL 2003, 077965), as summarized in Appendix B of the CMS report for Consolidated Unit 16-021(c)-99 (LANL 2003, 077965).
 Tables 3.3-1a and 3.3-1b list the identified inorganic and organic Phase III RFI COPCs.
-In those tables, a priority for detection is assigned to each COPC based upon the first condition that is applicable in the following order:
+In those tables, a hierarchy for detection is assigned to each COPC based upon the first condition that is applicable in the following order:

-- Priority 1 (highest)-CMS COPC (CMS report, .
-Summary, p iii), - Priority 2-Phase III RFI COPC for alluvial groundwater and/or springs, and - Priority 3-Phase III RFI COPC only for surface water or sediment.
+- Tier 1 (highest)-CMS COPC (CMS report, Summary, p iii), - Tier 2-Phase III RFI COPC for alluvial groundwater and/or springs, and - Tier 3-Phase III RFI COPC only for surface water or sediment.

+This prioritization focuses the discussion of contaminants presented in the figures and tables in this section, but is not intended to eliminate any potential COPCs from consideration.
 This approach resulted in a list of 57 analytes (Tables 3.3-1a and 3.3-1b).
-Six analytes are assigned Priority 1 for detection capability: barium, manganese, RDX, dinitroso-RDX (DNX), mononitrosodimethylamine (MNX), and TNT.
-Of these, RDX is by far the most critical for requiring detection capability because it is the dominant mobile constituent in the contaminant plume based on both its concentration and on its low health-based water-quality standards.
+Six analytes are assigned to Tier 1 for detection capability: barium, manganese, RDX, dinitroso-RDX (DNX), mononitrosodimethylamine (MNX), and TNT.
+Of these, RDX is by far the most critical for requiring reliable detection capability because it is the dominant mobile constituent in the contaminant plume based on both its concentration and on its low health-based water-quality standards.
 Under oxic conditions, it is a conservative constituent, so it should move as rapidly as any constituent.
-The analytes assigned Priority 2 include 23 metals, 3 inorganic anions, and 3 organic species.
-Finally, 25 additional organic species are assigned Priority 3.
+The analytes in the second tier of relevant COPCs include 23 metals, 3 inorganic anions, and 3 organic species.
+Finally, 25 additional organic species are in the third tier.
+However, it is important to note that broad classes of contaminants (VOCs, SVOCs, and HE) are evaluated in this analysis; the COPC lists (above) are not used to remove analytes from consideration in the analysis that follows.